knadoor/VFSG_UNDP_Accelerator_Lab_Project/README.md

 * Cleaned up dataset that can be download [from here](https://github.com/knadoor/VFSG_UNDP_Accelerator_Lab_Project/blob/main/Output/vfsg_undp_clean.xlsx)
 * Python code that does all the data cleaning/transform magic ;-)

-I hope thia repoaitory acts as a good experience for others to learn from.
+I hope this repository acts as a good experience for others to learn from.

 If you have any questions regarding the script, any suggestions or need consulting advice on any data project, feel free to contact me on my [LinkedIn profile](https://github.com/knadoor/VFSG_UNDP_Accelerator_Lab_Project/blob/main/Output/vfsg_undp_clean.xlsx).